facebook/metro/docs/Configuration.md

 In development mode, suppress require cycle warnings for modules that start with one of the prefixes in this array.
 This is useful if a module you use has a require cycle that's not worth fixing.

+Note that paths are relative to the root of the project.
+For example, if you want to exclude all files of a module named `my-library` in `node_modules`, you should use `['node_modules/my-library']`.

 ---
 ### Transformer Options